What do we list?

 What does the listing include?

-Listing applies to the whole building or structure at the statutory address on the listed building record and it always covers both the interior and exterior, regardless of the category.
+- the whole building or structure at the statutory address on the listed building record

-- Were they in the same ownership as the main subject of listing at the time of listing?
+- were in the same ownership as the main subject of listing at the time of listing

-- Are the structures still related to the main subject on the ground?
+- still relate to the main subject on the ground

 Contact your planning authority if you are unsure about what is covered by a listing.